EU AI Act Compliance Guide

 Key Documentation Artefacts

-- Training records — AI literacy training plans, attendance, assessment results
+• Training records — AI literacy training plans, materials, and attendance

 Documentation Best Practices